Reducing Student Apathy in Religious Activities: Islamic Education Strategies for Sustainable Character Development (SDG 4.7)

 Abstract

-Objective: This study aims to analyze the implementation of religious activities in schools, the dynamics of students' apathy attitudes, and the strategies of Islamic Religious Education (PAI) teachers in overcoming it within the framework of sustainable character education.
-Theoretical framework: This study uses the theoretical framework of character education, school religious culture, and humanistic pedagogy in PAI learning.
+Objective: This study aims to analyze the implementation of school religious activities, students’ apathy toward participation, and Islamic Religious Education (PAI) teacher strategies in strengthening sustainable character development aligned with SDGs principles, particularly SDG 4.7.
+Theoretical framework: This research applies the theoretical framework of character education, religious school culture, and humanistic pedagogy within Islamic education.
+Previous studies indicate that religious activities contribute significantly to moral development, although student participation is often influenced by motivation, family background, peer interaction, and digital lifestyles associated with contemporary SDGs educational challenges.
 Literature review: The literature review shows that religious activities in schools can shape students' character, but student involvement often varies and is influenced by motivational factors, family, social environment, and digital culture.
-Methods: The study used a qualitative approach with descriptive case studies through interviews, observations, and documentation, which were analyzed using the Miles, Huberman, and Saldaña models.
-Results: The results of the study show that religious activities have been carried out systematically through routine habituation, structured programs, and spontaneous activities.
-However, students' attitudes vary, and some show apathy influenced by internal and external factors.
-The persuasive, relational, and collaborative strategies of PAI teachers play an important role in increasing students' religious awareness.
-Implications: This study emphasizes the importance of strengthening humanist and contextual religious education management to support the formation of students' character.
-Novelty: The novelty of this research lies in the integrative analysis between the religious culture of the school, the apathy of students, and the strategies of PAI teachers in the framework of continuous character education.
+Methods: This study employed a qualitative descriptive case study approach using interviews, observations, and documentation analyzed through the Miles, Huberman, and Saldaña interactive model.
+Results: The findings reveal that religious activities were implemented systematically through routine habituation, structured programs, and spontaneous spiritual practices.
+Nevertheless, several students demonstrated apathetic attitudes caused by internal psychological conditions and external social influences.
+PAI teachers addressed these conditions through persuasive communication, relational guidance, exemplary behavior, and collaborative educational approaches.
+Implications: The study implies that strengthening contextual, humanistic, and participatory Islamic education management is essential for sustainable student character formation and achievement of SDGs-oriented educational transformation.
+Novelty: The novelty of this study lies in its integrative analysis connecting school religious culture, student apathy, teacher intervention strategies, and sustainable character education within the broader framework of SDGs implementation in education sectors.

 References